 A THOUGHT FOR TODAY:

-With all the confusion today, in relation to identity and sexuality, I wonder if King Solomon’s song, dedicated to love, is not just ‘relevant’, its actually essential reading for anyone contemplating not just human relationships, but a divine relationship with their Maker.
+With all the confusion today, in relation to identity and sexuality, I wonder if King Solomon’s song, dedicated to love, is not just ‘relevant’, but its actually essential reading for anyone contemplating not just human relationships, but a divine relationship with their Maker.
 Like a Shakespearean play though, the words of this song need to be studied to be properly understood in God’s way.
 With the physical, spiritual, and even prophetic layers woven into the lyrics of this song, I’d say it embraces the start of humanity, the heart of its long-term sustainability, and the substance of our Eternity.
 I wonder if the essence of its words (and the miraculous preservation of them for us to read today), are not just about the dedication of a young couple’s love.
-Instead, it’s a vital road map back to our other half: the God of Love[b] who made us to be like Him – the One who therefore makes us whole.
+Instead, it’s a vital road map back to our ‘other half’: the God of Love[b] who made us in His own image to be like Him – the One who therefore makes us whole.

 Read More? …CLICK on “06 August – Additional Notes”